 Applicants who do not hold a BA degree in Portuguese will be considered on the basis of a BA or BS degree in another discipline and demonstrated oral and written competence in Portuguese.
 Written competence will be demonstrated by submission of a written sample (a 10-page personal essay or a course paper in Portuguese are acceptable examples).
 Oral competence will be demonstrated in the course of an interview conducted by the Graduate Studies Committee (in person or by phone).

 The Department of Portuguese does not require Graduate Record Examination (GRE) scores for admission to the MA, but candidates may strengthen their applications by submitting GRE scores.
 Either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) is required from all international students whose native language is not English.
-The minimum iBT TOEFL score is 60 for admission and 80 for award of a teaching assistantship.
-For the IELTS, band 6 is required for admission and 6.5 for award of an assistantship.
+The minimum iBT TOEFL score is 72 for admission and 79 for the award of a teaching assistantship.
+For the IELTS, band 6 is required for admission and 6.5 for the award of an assistantship.

 Three confidential letters of recommendation from professors or other senior professionals well acquainted with the candidate's qualifications are required.

 Completion of the MA in Portuguese Studies requires a total of 30 credits, including a minimum of 24 course credits.
 At least 12 credits (4 courses) must be at the 600 level, including POR 610: Topics in Literary and Cultural Analysis.
-The remaining credits are taken through 500-level courses.
-Up to 9 credits may be taken outside of the Department of Portuguese, from the approved list of courses (see course listing below).
+The remaining credits may be taken through 500-level courses.
+Up to 9 credits may be taken outside of the Department of Portuguese, to be approved on a case-by-case basis.

 MA students granted a Teaching Assistantship in Portuguese are required to take POR 521 (Teaching Portuguese as a Foreign Language) no later than in their first semester of teaching.
-MA candidates awarded a full-time Teaching or Research Assistantship are required to be enrolled as full-time students in all semesters in which they hold the assistantship.
+MA candidates awarded a full-time assistantship are required to be enrolled as full-time students in all semesters in which they hold the assistantship.
 The degree is designed to be completed within two years and must be completed within six years of beginning course work.